vdeva/Pimp-My-Twitter-Header/README.md

 Forked from guillaume-rygn.
 It basically does the same thing as his original project except you don't have do bother with hosting.

-Simply go in Settings, Secrets and variables, Actions, and add the following secrets:\
+Simply Fork, go in Settings, Secrets and variables, Actions, and add the following secrets:

 ACCESS_TOKEN (This is your access token) ACCESS_TOKEN_SECRET (This is your access token secret)